 Symptom Indicators.
 These may include:

 - loss of appetite headaches

 - stomach aches

 - stammering

 - sudden changes in behaviour lack of confidence

+- signs of depression

+- nervous/edginess

+- difficulty in concentration

+- lack of motivation to complete work

 These are only examples and not a definitive list.